-If you've ever found yourself in the bathroom wondering 'why does my pee smell?, you're not alone; along with tongue pain and sleep problems, it's a commonly Googled question.
-Often, it's not a huge cause for concern though.
+Ever found yourself in the bathroom wondering 'why does my pee smell?'—you're not alone.
+It's a commonly Googled problem, but often not one for huge concern.

-There can be a number of reasons why a strong odor can be detected in urine during a trip to the bathroom, and usually it's pretty harmless—be it dehydration or simply something you ate.
+There are a number of reasons why a strong odor can be detected in urine during a trip to the bathroom, and usually, it's pretty harmless—be it dehydration or simply something you ate.
+Solutions could be as simple as cutting certain foods out of your diet or drinking more water.
+However, for some people, strong-smelling urine can be an early pregnancy symptom or a sign of a UTI.

-Here, we explore the most common causes of smelly urine and what you can do about it.
+Here, we explore the most common causes of smelly urine and what you can do about it, with the help of an expert.

 Reasons why your pee might smell